If you’re a natural researcher and you love digging in and sorting through all the options, you might not need this post at all.

 You get to choose your own adventure—have fun!

 How much does curriculum cost?
-Read on: Part 2—Homeschooling on a Budget . . .or No Budget?
+Read more in Part 2—Homeschooling on a Budget . . .or No Budget?